Accredited Summer Study Abroad Programs in Florence, Italy

 What courses are available in the summer study abroad program?

-Summer study abroad, Italy is the ideal opportunity for those who have academic heavy majors to try their hand at something creative.
-SRISA has on offer introduction courses to disciplines such as printmaking, book arts, fashion design, painting, drawing, art history and more.
-There may be some requirements in the selection for these classes.
+Studying in Italy during a summer study abroad program is the ideal opportunity for those who have academic heavy majors to have an introduction to more creative courses.
+SRISA offers beginner courses to different creative mediums such as printmaking, book arts, fashion design, painting, drawing, art history and more.
+There may be some requirements in the selection for these classes but some require no prior knowledge.
 You will find further information on our website.

 :: PROGRAM OVERVIEW ::